 Drive from Sóller along the west coast – but stop before you hit Magaluf!

-Our flight out of Palma was in the evening, so we spent our last day driving from Sóller down the west coast, and wow was it beautiful.
-The beaches here are mostly rocky so a lot of the coastline was pretty deserted – at least until we started to get a little too close to Magaluf, England’s favorite resort destination.
+After leaving Sóller we drove down the west coast, and wow was it beautiful.
+The beaches here are mostly rocky so a lot of the coastline was pretty deserted – at least until you get a little too close to Magaluf, England’s favorite resort destination.

 Visit the public health clinic in Pollença